openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_gpio.rst

 GPIO Pin Configuration Procedure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
   - Configuring Pin Direction:
-      - Direction of a pin can be configured using the REG_SETDIR register (address 0x038).
+      - Direction of a pin can be configured using the REG_SETDIR CSR (address 0x038).
           - To configure as input: Place a value of 0 in bits [25:24] along with the pin number in bits [6:0].
           - To configure as output: Place a value of 1 in bits [25:24] along with the pin number in bits [6:0].
           - To configure as open-drain: Place a value of 3 in bits [25:24] along with the pin number in bits [6:0].
   - Configuring Interrupt Behavior
       - Interrupts can only be configured for input pins.
-      - If the input pin requires interrupt capability, write to the REG_SETINT register (address 0x03C).
+      - If the input pin requires interrupt capability, write to the REG_SETINT CSR (address 0x03C).
       - Include the pin number in bits [6:0].
       - To enable interrupts, set bit [16] to 1; to disable, set to 0.
       - To configure interrupt type, set bits [19:17] as follows: